exercism/unison/docs/INSTALLATION.md

 ## Editor support

 You can use any text editor to write your `.u` files.
+Unison has [LSP support](https://github.com/unisonweb/unison/blob/trunk/docs/language-server.markdown), so your favorite IDE can help out with things like types on hover and auto-complete.
 A few popular editors with Unison support are listed below:

 ### Vim